Staff profile

 Biography

-Xinyuan Zhang is a full time PhD student at Durham Law School, and the Deputy Director of the Centre for Criminal Law and Criminal Justice (CCLCJ).
+Xinyuan Zhang is a full time PhD candidate at Durham Law School, and the Deputy Director of the Centre for Criminal Law and Criminal Justice (CCLCJ).
 She is also a member of the European Criminal Law Association (ECLA-UK).
-She holds an LL.M. from Durham University, graduating with high merit, and a B.A. in Criminology, Law and Society from the University of California, Irvine (UCI), where she was recognized on the Dean’s Honor List.
-She started her PhD in October 2024, supervised by Ms. Gemma Davies and Dr. Clara Martins Pereira.
+Xinyuan serves as a PTTA at both Durham Law School and Newcastle Law School.
+She holds an LL.M. from Durham University, graduating with high merit, and a B.A. in Criminology, Law and Society from the University of California, Irvine (UCI), USA.
+Xinyuan started her PhD in October 2024, supervised by Ms. Gemma Davies and Dr. Clara Martins Pereira.

 Current Research:

-Xinyuan's PhD research lies at the intersection of criminal law and law and technology, with a particular focus on the interplay between anti-money laundering (AML) frameworks and the application of artificial intelligence (AI).
-Her research explores innovative approaches to leveraging AI technologies in the fight against money laundering, while effectively developing a forward-looking AML regulatory framework suited to the demands of the digital era.
-Her work aims to promote the responsible, effective, and legally sound deployment of AI within AML enforcement, contributing to the broader discourse on AI governance and regulatory standards fit for the AML context.
+Xinyuan's PhD research lies at the intersection of criminal law and law and technology, with a particular focus on the interplay between EU Anti-money Laundering (AML) framework and the regulation of Artificial Intelligence (AI).
+Her work aims to promote the responsible, effective, and legally sound deployment of AI within the EU AML context, contributing to the broader discourse on AI governance and regulatory standards fit for the AML context.

 Conference Paper: